This page contains the list of deprecations and important or breaking changes for Vault 1.10.x compared to 1.9. Please read it carefully.

 We now support Server Side Consistent Tokens (See Replication and Vault Eventual Consistency), which introduces a new token format that can only be used on nodes of 1.10 or higher version.
 This new format is enabled by default upon upgrading to the new version.
 Old format tokens can be read by Vault 1.10, but the new format Vault 1.10 tokens cannot be read by older Vault versions.

 For more details, see the Server Side Consistent Tokens FAQ.

 Since service tokens are always created on the leader, as long as the leader is not upgraded before performance standbys, service tokens will be of the old format and still be usable during the upgrade process.
 However, the usual upgrade process we recommend can't be relied upon to always upgrade the leader last.
 Due to this known issue, a Vault cluster using Integrated Storage may result in a leader not being upgraded last, and this can trigger a re-election.
 This re-election can cause the upgraded node to become the leader, resulting in the newly created tokens on the leader to be unusable on nodes that have not yet been upgraded.
-Note that this issue does not impact Vault OSS users.
+Note that this issue does not impact Vault Community Edition users.

 We will have a fix for this issue in Vault 1.10.3.
 Until this issue is fixed, you may be at risk of having performance standbys unable to service requests until all nodes are upgraded.
 We recommended that you plan for a maintenance window to upgrade.

 When a user has a policy that allows creating a secret engine but not reading it, after successful creation, the user sees a message n is undefined instead of a permissions error.
 We will have a fix for this issue in an upcoming minor release.

 When adding or modifying a Duo MFA method for step-up Enterprise MFA using the